Nicolas Puech: Wealth

-In 2023, the Swiss media reported that Puech intended to cancel his inheritance contract with the Isocrates Foundation and leave half of his fortune to his former gardener, who he planned to adopt.
-The charitable foundation, which Puech founded and served on as board president, formally opposed the annulment.
+In 2023, the Swiss media reported that Puech intended to cancel his inheritance contract with the Isocrates Foundation and leave half of his fortune to his former gardener, whom he planned to adopt.
+The charitable foundation, which Puech established and is board president, formally opposed the annulment.

-As per Forbes list of The Richest People In The World, dated 8 March 2024, Puech ranked #121 with a net worth of $15.6 Billion.

-In 2025, Forbes removed him from its billionaires list because according to Puech, his "fortune has vanished".
-According to The New York Times, Puech had agreed to sell 6 million Hermès shares to the Qatari royal family, but Puech had told the Swiss government that his shares had allegedly been taken by a wealth advisor.
+In the Forbes list of The Richest People In The World, dated 8 March 2024, Puech ranked #121 with a net worth of $15.6 billion.
+However, Forbes removed him from its billionaires list in 2025 because, according to Puech, his "fortune has vanished".
+According to The New York Times, Puech had agreed to sell his Hermès shares to the ruling family of Qatar, but he told the Swiss government that his shares had allegedly been taken by a wealth advisor.
 A related lawsuit was filed against Puech in the United States.